 College of Science and Engineering

-To serve the science and engineering needs of Washington State and the global community by advancing scholarship and educating thoughtful leaders and problem solvers.
+The College of Science and Engineering serves the science and engineering needs of Washington State and the global community by advancing scholarship and educating thoughtful leaders and problem-solvers.

 - Western's College of Science and Engineering (CSE) seeks your support to meet the demand for more graduates in healthcare professions.
 Achieving our funding goals will help remove barriers to access for the estimated 500 students campus-wide including:

 - Reduced time to graduation

 - Greater availability to junior-level courses prior to the senior-level courses

 - More opportunities to pursue majors with tight enrollment caps

 CSE is working to remedy these issues by building faculty, technical, and advising staff, together with capital improvement and expansion (including the Carver Biology Labs), allowing us to increase the enrollment capacity of all of the biology and chemistry courses currently limiting Western’s ability to produce graduates ready to pursue careers in healthcare.
 Our plan is paired with a phased capital project that would provide the necessary space to accommodate new personnel as well as instructional labs needed to increase course access.
 It also complements a strategic initiative designed to increase access to select courses in physics, math, and chemistry, to increase advising capacity, and to enable co-horting of STEM majors.

 - Build-out of the new engineering program in electrical engineering

 - Build the newly-accredited electrical engineering program strategic direction to accommodate growing demand